Crispy Ranch Potatoes

 Substitutions and Variations

-You can use any small, thin skinned variety.
-Baby yellow potatoes are a good substitute for red!
-If you can’t find a baby or petite variety, you can also make this recipe by dicing up full size red or Yukon gold taters.
+My family likes red potatoes, but you can use any small, thin skinned potato your family likes.
+Baby yellow and fingerling potatoes are a good substitute for red!
+If you can’t find a baby or petite variety, you can just dice up full size red or Yukon gold taters.

 I prefer the flavor of olive oil, but any other heart-healthy oil will work just as well.
 Even melted butter and ghee are good substitutes.
-You just need a little bit, to help keep the seasoning adhered to the veggies.
+You just need a little bit, to help keep the seasoning on.

-Make this side dish extra yummy by sprinkling parmesan cheese over the slices before serving.
+Make this side dish extra yummy by sprinkling freshly grated parmesan cheese over the slices before serving.

 How to Make Ranch Potatoes